scalacenter/platform/process/src/ornate/faq.md

 #### My module already has a release process, can I keep it?

-You can keep it, and as a maintainer you can even release versions whenever you want, but you must use the Scala Platform release process and the sbt `platform-release` plugin.
+You can keep it, and as a maintainer you can even release versions whenever you want, but you will need to modify your release process to include the release rules specified in the Scala Platform process.

 An official release process for all the modules is essential to attract contributors and industrial users.
 Concretely: